universityofgalway-library/dspace-pure-metadata-matching/docs/patch_records.md

 - No matching DSpace row can be found.
 - The matched DSpace row has no `dc.publisher` value.
 - The publisher name cannot be resolved against the mapping.

-The `--modified-after` date filter applies.
+- They do not pass the `--modified-after` date filter.

 Output file: `publisher_patch_YYYY-MM-DD.json`
 Patch shape: